Skip to content

 ├─ 3.4: Subagent invokes executing-plans to fix

-Phase 4: Implementation (if delegated/direct)
+Phase 4: Implementation (direct or delegated)

 ├─ 4.1: Setup worktree(s) per preference